JoeKnittel/joeknittel.github.io/_posts/2021-01-13-Hello,-World!.md

 **To-do List**:

-- Get images to display (Jekyll re-direct issue)
+- Get images to display (Jekyll issue)
-- Configure .yml for direct .rmd -> blog post
+- Configure .yml for direct .rmd -> blog post conversion
 - Improve lexer for code hightlighting
 - Probably a bunch of other things that I'll notice later